Open Data, Services and Software Policies

-NASA’s Earth Science Program supports the development of software and tools that add value to our collection of Earth science data products, observations and models.
-NASA seeks to further enable our user communities by ensuring that the code for these software and tools is made freely available through open source licensing.
-NASA’s ESD open source policy makes it possible for our in-house and externally-funded collaborators to provide this code to those wishing to further exploit its capabilities.
+ESDS supports the development of software and tools that add value to Earth science data products, observations and models.
+NASA seeks to further enable user communities by ensuring that the code for these software and tools is made freely available through open source software licensing.
+The ESDS Open Source Policy makes it possible for internally- and externally-funded collaborators to provide code to those wishing to further investigate its capabilities.

 Read the full ESDS Open Source Policy.

 The Earth Observing System Data and Information System (EOSDIS) provides convenient, service-based mechanisms for uniformly locating and accessing data and metadata across the multiple nodes from which EOSDIS can be accessed.

 Application Program Interfaces (APIs) are sets of routines, tools, and protocols for how software components interact.
 To facilitate the full and open sharing of all data, metadata, documentation, models, images, and research results EOSDIS makes a number of APIs available.

 The Earthdata Developer Portal is for application developers who wish to build applications that search, access, and browse EOSDIS-hosted Earth science data.
 It is the central location for all publicly accessible developer documentation related to EOSDIS enterprise services and applications.

 The Earthdata Code Collaborative is a platform for development, testing, and discovery of Earthdata-related applications and services.
 The ECC provides a ready-to-use framework for running tests every time a codebase changes and also makes recommendations about what testing frameworks and approaches to use.

 Open Data is the gateway to open.NASA's APIs.
 It is a NASA Open Innovation program in the Office of the Chief Information Officer's Technology and Innovation Division.

 Last Updated: Apr 5, 2019 at 11:29 AM EDT